sdeigm/uni-meter/doc/input/Mqtt.md

 Additionally, each channel has a `scale` property which can be used to scale the data.
 The default scale is 1.0 and can be omitted.

-So a `/etc/uni-meter.conf` file for a MQTT input source could look like this:
+So a `uni-meter.conf` file for a MQTT input source could look like this:

 ```hocon
 uni-meter {